writethedocs/www/docs/organizer-guide/meetups/starting.rst

 Launch your Group
 -----------------

-You can start a Write the Docs Meetup via `Meetup <http://www.meetup.com/>`_.
-Through Meetup.com, you can create events, contact Meetup members, promote your sponsors, and more.
+You can start a Write the Docs Meetup by using the `Meetup.com <http://www.meetup.com/>`_ service.
+You can use the website or the mobile app to create events, contact Meetup members, promote your sponsors, and more.
 If you need help with Meetup fees, `contact us <mailto:conf@writethedocs.org>`_.
 We may be able to help.

 Create a Meetup Page:
 ~~~~~~~~~~~~~~~~~~~~~